f-mtz/f-mtz/README.md

 # 👨‍💻Felipe R da Silva

-:octocat: I try every day to be a better version of myself
+:octocat: Everyday I try to be a better version of myself

 > Hellooo! 👋 Welcome to my profile